The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## PDN Configuration

 PDN is a utility that simplifies adding a power grid into the floorplan.
 With specifications given in the PDN configuration file, like which layer to use, stripe width and spacing, the utility can generate the metal straps used for the power grid.
-To create and configure a power grid, refer to [OpenROAD documentation](https://github.com/The-OpenROAD-Project/OpenROAD/blob/f864efbae4ffd4cc533f0e22c57cc7ab89618c44/src/pdn/doc/PDN.md) on pdngen.
+To create and configure a power grid, refer to the [PDN documentation](./main/src/pdn/doc/PDN.md).

 ## Tapcell Configuration

 The tapcell configuration file is used to insert tapcells and endcaps into the design.
-Refer to the [Tapcell][https://github.com/The-OpenROAD-Project/OpenROAD/blob/f864efbae4ffd4cc533f0e22c57cc7ab89618c44/src/tap/README.md] documentation on how to construct this file.
+Refer to the [Tapcell](./main/src/tap/README.md) documentation on how to construct this file.

 ## setRC Configuration

 setRC allows the user to define resistances and capacitances for layers and vias using the `set_layer_rc` command.
 There is also a command that allows you to set the resistance and capacitance of routing wires using the `set_wire_rc`.
+The units `set_wire_rc` is expecting are per-unit-length values.
 Often, per-unit-length values are available in the PDK user guide.
 For `set_layer_rc`, Liberty units need to be used.
 Following is a generic example of a setRC configuration file which sets the resistance and capacitance of five metal layers, four vias, one signal wire, and one clock wire.

 ```